yU93r/SteamEmu/post_build/README.release.md

 ---

+## Sharing leaderboards scores over LAN:

+By default the emu will mutually share leaderboards scores with people playing the same game on the same network, you can disable this option by adding the config file `disable_sharing_leaderboards.txt` inside your `steam_settings` folder.

+This works best with real LAN, latency from VPN clients might break it.

+Check the example file in the `steam_settings` folder

+---

+## Sharing stats and achievements with game servers:

+By default the emu will share stats with game servers, you can disable this option by adding the config file `disable_sharing_stats_with_gameserver.txt` inside your `steam_settings` folder, this also disables the interface `ISteamGameServerStats`.

+Check the example file in the `steam_settings` folder

+---

 ## More configurations:
 Due to the various changes and additions, it became tedious to document everything,
 so it is recommended to check each example file in the `steam_settings` folder.